nileshkhonde/algorithms/src/stats.md

 - Mean (Average) - add all sample data and divide by number of elements. x (bar on top) = x1+x2+....xn/n
 - Median - Middle value, order the data set elements and find the middle value, if it is even data set then average the middle two elements
 - Mode - The value that occures most in the data set.
+- Interqurtile Range - is the range of data that is 25% percentile to 75% of the data set.
+Also called IQR
 - Variance & Standard deviation
   - Mean represents center of the data set, while Standard deviation is how far is the data spread from the center.
   - Deviation - Distance from the mean is called deviation.